Today's Best Deals to Shop from Ulta's 21 Days of Beauty Sale

-Ulta 21 Days of Beauty Sale: Save 50% On Shiseido Sunscreen, Peter Thomas Roth and More Today Only
+Ulta 21 Days of Beauty Sale: Final Week to Save 50% On Perricone MD, Sunday Riley and More

 Despite the fact spring has just started, Ulta Beauty is making it feel a lot like Christmas in March.
 Ulta's 21 Days of Beauty sale is here for one more week full of major savings on your favorite beauty brands.
 If you're looking to stock up on new makeup, fragrance, and skincare for a smooth transition into the sunnier days ahead, make sure to take advantage of the Ulta sale on now through Saturday, April 1.